Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Results

 \subsection{Control and validation regions}

 Background-only fits of the CRs are performed using only the CRs to constrain the fit parameters.
 For the displaced track search, a simultaneous fit is performed using all CRs to constrain all event normalisation and track reweighting factors.
 For the 1$\ell$1T search, data in CR-1$\ell$1T-A, CR-1$\ell$1T-B, and CR-1$\ell$1T-C are fitted simultaneously to constrain the TFs and to obtain the background contribution in the SRs.
-The same procedure is performed to estimate the SM background yields in the VRs, using the dedicated CRs mentioned in Section~\ref{sec:background_1L1T}.
+The same procedure is performed to estimate the SM background yields in the VRs, using the CRs defined in Section~\ref{sec:background_1L1T}.

 The SM background prediction obtained from the background-only fit is first compared with data in the VRs to verify the validity and accuracy of the background estimation method.
-Figure~\ref{fig:pullplots_VR} shows a comparison between the data and estimated background event yields in the VRs.
-Good agreement is observed in all regions for both the displaced track and the 1$\ell$1T searches, with deviations below 2$\sigma$.
-Non-closure uncertainties in the fake lepton-track components mentioned in Section~\ref{sec:systematics} are applied to the 1$\ell$1T search.
+Figure~\ref{fig:pullplots_VR} shows a comparison between the data and estimated background event yields in the VRs, where all differences are below the 2$\sigma$ level.
+The non-closure uncertainty in the fake lepton-track components mentioned in Section~\ref{sec:systematics} is applied to the 1$\ell$1T search.
 Figures~\ref{fig:kine_VR_DT} and~\ref{fig:kine_VR_1L1T} show examples of kinematic distributions in the VRs after a background-only fit using the CRs.
-Good agreement between data and predicted background is observed in both the shape and the normalisation of the variables.